What a sweet sight He makes lying in a stable, this Babe of Christmas. He is Immanuel–God with us.

-He is cuddly and precious, and He fits well in our tidy box of who we think He is and who we want Him to be.
-It is comfortable for us to think of Jesus, the Baby of Mary.
-After all, His birth is the reason for the season.
-Many of us do not want to think about Him beyond this.
+He is cuddly and precious and fits well in our tidy box of who we think He is and want Him to be.
+After all, His birth is the reason for the Christmas season.
+But many of us do not think about Him beyond this.

-Of course, there is Easter where Jesus died on a cruel cross.
-Many of us acknowledge this.
-And many of us accept that He came to die for our sins and to be raised from the dead on the third day.
-Many of us even believe He ascended to Heaven to be seated with the Father.
-These facts are acknowledged along with His birth.
+Of course, there is Easter, where we focus on Jesus dying on a cruel cross.
+Many of us acknowledge that He came to die for our sins and to be raised from the dead on the third day.
+Many of us even believe He ascended to Heaven and is seated with the Father.

-Jesus did come to be our Savior, but many of us stop with that.
-There is so much more!
+Jesus did come to be our Savior, but there is much more.

 Therefore the Lord Himself will give you a sign: Behold, a virgin will be with child and bear a son, and she will call His name Immanuel.~Isaiah 7:14 NASB

-Many years before Jesus’ birth, Isaiah foretold this and said He would be called Immanuel, which means God is with Us.
-Jesus did not just come to be our Savior; He came to dwell in us as our Lord, through the Holy Spirit.
-He is our helper, our sustainer, our protector, and our provider.
-Jesus is our healer, full of mercy and grace.
+Many years before Jesus’ birth, Isaiah foretold this and said He would be called Immanuel–God with us.
+Jesus did not just come to be our Savior.
+He came to dwell in us as our Lord through the Holy Spirit’s presence.
+He is our helper, sustainer, protector, provider, and healer.
+Jesus is full of mercy and grace.
 He especially is our love.
-He is most assuredly God with Us.

 Jesus is Immanuel, indeed.